 Our alumns are going places!
-They've gone to MathILy (of course), Mathcamp, HCSSiM, the Ross program, and PROMYS in subsequent summers, and to UC Berkeley, MIT, the University of Chicago, Williams, Carnegie Mellon University, Hamilton, Rice, Stanford, Oberlin, Yale, Oxford... and more places, for college.
+They've gone to MathILy (of course), Mathcamp, HCSSiM, the Ross program, and PROMYS in subsequent summers, and to UC Berkeley, MIT, the University of Chicago, Williams, Carnegie Mellon University, Hamilton, Rice, Stanford, Oberlin, Yale, Oxford... and more places, for college, as well as Princeton, EPFL, and the University of Michigan for graduate school.

 "I think the summer at MathILy-Er shaped my academic and personal journey quite significantly.
 I'm grateful for the opportunity, and the tremendous support from all instructors."
 David M., MathILy-Er 2019, at UK University of Cambridge (2023), expecting to proceed to a PhD in mathematics